Creating fonts from Public Domain reference

 Afterwards, run the validation again to deal with the potential new issues.
 For example, some new glyphs (Å, Ç, ç) will be self-intersecting.
 To fix it, open the glyph editing window, do Edit → Unlink Reference, and then Element → Overlap → Remove Overlap (Ctrl+Shift+O) for each one of these.

-📝 NOTE: For a more advanced overview of this topic, see Diacritics and Accents article.
+📝 NOTE: For a more advanced overview of this topic, see the Diacritics and Accents article.

 Download Catholicon font on itch.io